ninewise/dissertation/introduction/chapter.md

 nucleotide, thus forming a copy of the other strand in 5' to 3' direction.
 The only exception is that RNA polymerase couples a uracil nucleobase (U) with the adenine nucleobases in the DNA strand, instead of a thymine.
-As such, the resulting RNA polymer is copy of the opposing DNA strand with T replaced by U.
+As such, the resulting RNA polymer is a copy of the opposing DNA strand with T replaced by U.

 <!-- TODO mRNA? but it's not all mRNA? ask Caroline to check -->